Skasselbard/NixOs-ClusterConfig/README.md

 1. get a folder with nixos definitions (nix files)
 2. crawl each definition and parse specific nixos options defined by modules from this project (mainly user, ssh and network options)
 3. generate a nix file for each stage with the parsed options

+# Workflow

+For each machine that does not run nixos already:

+1. prepare boot medium
+2. boot iso from boot medium
+3. install mini system

+For all machines

+1. run colmena